Holistic Approach Balance the Brain

 8. B Vitamin Deficiency

-These factors are identified by means of a comprehensive medical examination including traditional and functional assessments.
+These factors are identified by means of a comprehensive medical examination including traditional and functional medicine laboratory testing.

 Restoring the bowel ecology